Areas of expertise:

 Nemanja Žunić is an Attorney at Law and a Partner at Zunic Law Firm Belgrade.
 He is a member of the Bar Association of Belgrade.

-Nemanja has been recognized for his expertise in Information Technology law by Who’s Who Legal, one of the most prestigious worldwide legal ranking organizations, which awarded Nemanja as a Global Leader in its global “Data: 2023” guide.
+Nemanja has been recognized for his expertise in Information Technology multiple times.
+He received a prestigious Client Choice award from Lexology in 2024 for Information Technology law.
+In addition, Nemanja was awarded by Who’s Who Legal, one of the most prestigious worldwide legal ranking organizations, as a Global Leader in its global “Data: 2023” guide.
 In addition, he has been ranked as a Thought Leader for his contribution to the Information Technology Law in the Thought Leaders: Data – Information Technology guide for 2023, by Who’s Who Legal.

 In addition, Nemanja provides legal solutions around IT & IP-related cross-jurisdiction tax issues.